-SEVEN20 Announces Brand Transition to Full Web3 Entertainment Company
+SEVEN20 ANNOUNCES BRAND TRANSITION TO FULL WEB3 ENTERTAINMENT COMPANY

 LOS ANGELES, Feb.
-09, 2022 (GLOBE NEWSWIRE) -- via InvestorWire - Dean Wilson, founder and CEO of Seven20 (the "Company"), announces today a brand transition into a full Web3 entertainment company.
-With Web3 as the common thread that binds the business and its partners, Seven20 will focus on blockchain, the metaverse, and its continued work in music via management, labels and publishing.
+9, 2022 /PRNewswire/ -- Dean Wilson, founder and CEO of Seven20, announced today its brand transition into a full web3 entertainment company.
+With web3 as the common thread that binds the business and its partners, Seven20 will focus on blockchain, the metaverse, and its continued work in music via management, label's, and publishing.

-This is an important and natural next step for Seven20, as the Company has been about independence since its inception.
+This is an important and natural next step for Seven20, as they have been about independence since their inception.
 This is in essence what blockchain technology is for creators – independence.
-It's the freedom and the right to own an individual's content, monetize it, and distribute it at one's own discretion with no intermediaries.
+It's the freedom and the right to own their own content, monetize it, and distribute it at their own discretion with no intermediaries.

 SEVEN20'S NEW COMPANY PILLARS: